 Have you sustained injuries from a dog attack?
 Do you know whether or not a dog owner is aware of the dog’s nature?
+What is the Dog Owners’ Liability for Bites?
 Then, you can sue the owner for the incident.
 Yes, it’s true; a dog’s mischievous act of biting can land the owner in great trouble.
 An owner can be held liable to pay compensation to the injured, including reimbursing the medical expenses and property damages.

 In most cases, a dog owner may refuse to pay compensation and put several accusations against you to provoke the dog to bite.
 In such circumstances, hiring a law attorney can be the right decision and prove the dog owner guilty and achieve fair compensation. dog bite lawyer in St Petersburg can assist you in recovering the compensatory damages.